andrewjahn/AndysBrainBook/docs/ITK-Snap/ITK-Snap_Short_Course/ITK-Snap_02_GUI.rst

 Before you start editing, you can change the contrast settings of the brain so that it’s easier to see through the segmentation.
 For example, you can turn by either pressing the ``S`` key, or moving the slider in the lower left corner of the GUI to make the segmentation either more or less transparent.
 Find a level that you are comfortable with; I prefer somewhere around the 30-40 range for the opacity slider, so that the segmentation is visible as well as the underlying structures of the anatomical image.

 Another way to improve visualization of the images is to change the contrast between the tissue types.
 Above the opacity bar and the segmentation labels, right-click on the brain you are currently editing (in our case, ``brainmask``), and then click ``Contrast Inspector``.
-This will open a new window with two dots above a historgram of intensity values.
+This will open a new window with two dots above a histogram of intensity values.
 Click and drag the dots until the contrast of the underlying brainmask is to your liking:

 .. figure:: 02_ContrastInspector.png